-Except late in the ride when I tried to lead IvaHawk and catch Snapper,
+Except late in the ride when I tried to lead IvaHawk to rejoin Snapper,

 Who had gotten ahead because of interactions with traffic at two stop-signs.

-Must mention that on the Kemp Rd climb reference above,
+Must mention that on the Kemp Rd climb referenced above,

 Snapper dropped his chain, but

-Used the old chain-guide trick to get the chain back on the front chain ring(s).
+Used the old chain-guide trick to get the chain back on the appropriate chain ring.